googleads

 In simple terms, TCP and IP are two sides of the same coin.
 They each provide their own important functions for the delivery of data for the TCP/IP protocol.
 The TCP does the work to allow data to be received between two connected computers.
 IP finds the destination, or location, of the communicating computers, allowing the data to be transmitted between the two correct devices or internet applications.

-Enroll in Our Networking and Database Professional Program
+Enroll in Our IT Specialist Program

 • Deploy networks